 Voted Texas Monthly's #1, Snow's produces a brisket with perfect bark, tender texture, and gorgeous smoke.

 Below are just some of the many fabulous ways to enjoy your brisket, and there’s something for all palates—and levels of patience.
+Plus, see what to do with leftover brisket.

 Here’s the dirty little secret about Texas-style smoked brisket: Most formal “recipes” are bogus because they focus on some fancy brisket rub or sauce and give you zero guidance in setting up your charcoal or wood smoker and running it between 225°F and 250°F for eight or more hours.
 If you’ve never actually cooked a full, packer cut brisket or run a smoker for half a day, Aaron Franklin‘s no-frills breakdown is a great place to start.
 He is the man behind the famous Franklin Barbecue in Austin, so he knows what he’s talking about.
 Get the Texas-Style Smoked Brisket recipe.
 And get more Smoked BBQ Brisket tips and tricks.